Is it a toad or a frog? How can you tell

 What predators do toads have?

 The toad has a defence mechanism against many predators where it secrets a foul tasting toxin from its skin glands as a white milk when threatened.
-This substance is highly unpleasant to any predator that trys to mouth a toad, but some predators are not deterred.
+This substance is highly unpleasant to any predator that tries to mouth a toad, but some predators are not deterred.
 Hedgehogs, stoats, weasels, rats and corvids such as crows and magpies are on the list of predators.
 Dogs are frequent killers of toads, but pay the price by discovering that toads don’t taste too good, sadly at the expense of this valuable amphibian.

 Threats to British Toads